Azamlynny/color-sensation/README.md

 # Color Sensation
-Color Sensation was the 2nd place project for the 8 hour hackathon Hack UC III.
+Color Sensation was the 2nd place project for the hackathon Hack UC III.
 The goal of the project was to give a program black and white images and have it colorize them by the use of convolutional neural networks.
 ## Results
 <img src="/Results/3b.png">
 <img src="/Results/3.png">